agourlay/post-on-my-fridge/Readme.md

 * a link to a rss feed will display the last feed. (ex: http://blablabla.xml or http://blabla/feed(s)/ or http://blabla.....rss ).

 You can move posts around by drag and drop.
 To delete a post, just drop it in the trashbin.

+It's also possible to follow the content of your fridge by RSS.

 More features to come...